From Psycho to Princess Playlist

 A week before we met.

 I was in Scottsdale, AZ, visiting my grandparents.
 I had lived in Scottsdale the summer before maxing out credits at the community college and ASU because, like I said, I wanted to graduate early so I could move to the city.
 Every time I go to Scottsdale, I visit the church I went to that summer.
 On this visit, a boy who I was friends with asked me if I wanted to hang out that night.
-I remember sitting in his living room, his perfect living room in his perfect middle class home, imagining what it would be like to be married to him.
+It was Valentine’s Day and I remember sitting in his living room, his perfect living room in his perfect middle class home, imagining what it would be like to be married to him.
 It freaked me out.
 Not a little.
 A lot.
 The thought made me feel like someone was locking me away in a dungeon filled with spitting cobras.
 I’ve never been the princess-looking-for-the-knight-type of girl.
 Too many issues I guess.
 Late that night after returning to my grandparents house I found myself kneeling on my bed, praying.
 This was my prayer, “God if you want me to get married You better make it crystal clear because there is no way I am going to lock myself in a dungeon on my own.
 Amen.”

 The following weekend.